exonum/exonum-doc/src/get-started/java-binding.md

 ### Dependencies Management

-Exonum uses [Guice](https://github.com/google/guice) to describe the dependencies of the service components (both system-specific ones, for example, Exonum time service, and external ones).
+Exonum uses [Guice][guice-home] to describe the dependencies of the service components (both system-specific ones, for example, Exonum time service, and external ones).
 Each service should define a Guice module describing implementations of the `Service` and its dependencies, if any.